DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Accounts Payable Processing/BPAY Payment Processing.md

 -	Payment attributes > Lodgement reference

 #### Company bank
-**CASH AND BANK MANAGEMENT > BANK ACCOUNTS > BANK ACCOUNTS** The following field have been added as part of the BPAY modification and can be for mapping in the GER:
+You can reach the BANK ACCOUNTS form by navigating to **CASH AND BANK MANAGEMENT > BANK ACCOUNTS > BANK ACCOUNTS** The following field have been added as part of the BPAY modification and can be for mapping in the GER:
 -	BPAY batch ID.
 Under Additional identification section.

 #### 	Vendor bank account
-ACCOUNTS PAYABLE > VENDORS > ALL VENDORS
+You can reach the ALL VENDORS form by navigating to ACCOUNTS PAYABLE > VENDORS > ALL VENDORS
 The following fields have been added as part of the BPAY modification:
 - Biller code (length 10)